 We strive to foster a greater region-wide understanding of – and to promote action on – the relationship between the health of our natural world and the health and well-being of our residents.
 For 2021, the Foundation will consider environmental grants that benefit any of the 42 towns in our region.

 Priority will be given to programs that:

 - preserve and protect environmentally significant lands, waterways and wildlife habitats – for the benefit not only of the ecosystem, but for the health, livelihood and enjoyment of local residents;

-- engage youth in educational environmental activities in natural settings, to help them become good stewards of the environment; and
+- engage youth, especially youth of color, in environmental education to help develop the next generation of stewards of the environment; and

 What We Will Fund